There is an ongoing debate between two great sports – rugby vs American football.

-The first time I was presented with the padding, and specifically the lower body padding, to play American football I basically had no idea where all the foam pieces went.
-I didn’t even want to wear half of them, feeling they would limit my range of motion in the knees and hips.
+The first time I saw all the padding required to play American football I had no idea where all the foam pieces went.
 Eventually I worked out how to put them on.
 The first time you take a helmet to the kneecap, you understand why that piece of foam is necessary.

 Playing the game